 I am a professor in the Statistics department at the University of Warwick.
 My research interests lie mostly in probability theory, and include: random processes, stochastic geometry, stochastic calculus, computer algebra in statistics and probability, and perfect simulation.
-I am President-Elect of the Bernoulli Society over the period 2013-2015 and now serve in the advisory rôle of Past President; I also serve on the Council of the International Statistical Institute.
+I am President of the Bernoulli Society over the period 2013-2015 and now serve in the advisory rôle of Past President; I also serve on the Council of the International Statistical Institute.
 I was founding co-director of APTS (now with my colleague Adam Johansen, previously with my colleague David Firth) since October 2007.

 Here you can see a picture of four of my favourite people from a few years ago,